TurBoss/blt/doc/scrollset.rst

 The **blt::scrollset** widget manages a child widget and optionally vertical and hortizontal scrollbars.
 The scrollbars are automatically exposed and hidden as the *scrollset* widget is resized.
 Whenever the *scrollset* window is smaller horizontally and/or vertically than the child window, the appropiate scrollbar is exposed.
 The child widget can be any Tk widget.
-If the widget doesn't support standard Tk scrolling capabilities (i.e. a **xview** or **yview** operation) the widget is scrolled by using the scrollset window as a viewport over the child widget.
+If the widget doesn't support standard Tk scrolling capabilities (i.e. **xview** or **yview** operations) the widget is scrolled by using the scrollset window as a viewport over the child widget.

 SYNTAX